4 Signs of Layoff Survivor Syndrome

 Workplace Survivor Syndrome: Term coined by organizational psychologists to describe the emotional, psychological, and physical effects of employees who remain in the midst of company downsizing.1

-As an Inc. article shares, there are inevitable downfalls of a downsizing – “weakened business relationships, reduced trust among remaining employees, and increased turnover of important talent who get concerned about the company’s health.”2
+As an Inc. article shares, there are inevitable downfalls of a corporate downsizing – “weakened business relationships, reduced trust among remaining employees, and increased turnover of important talent who get concerned about the company’s health.”2

 Although these might be inevitable, there are ways to address them head-on and minimize the long-term effect they have on your teams and your business.
 This makes caring for your survivors essential.